aegeanthompson/lessons/README.md

   grid-row-start: 1;
 }
 ```
-We aren't going to specify our row end point because for this lesson we will just have one row.
+We aren't going to specify our row end point because for this grid we will just have one row.

 #### We can move on to the sidebars now